Skip to main content

 Traeger Pro 780: The One Most People Should Buy

-I have run mine through multi-day cooks, through Texas summers, through a North Texas ice storm.
-It has never had a temperature swing worse than 15 degrees in either direction.
+Owners consistently report the Pro 780 handling multi-day cooks, hot summers, and cold-weather cooks without temperature swings worse than 15 degrees in either direction.
 That consistency is what you are paying for.

 Traeger